 Even though winter snowy landscapes are not places for culinary delights, it is very important on a winter hike to take the appropriate snacks and drinks that will help you to stay active, full of energy and warm.
 The best choice is fat-rich products including fried sausages or bacon, even though your regular diet does not consist of them.

 Such high-fat and high-calorie food will help you to stay warm longer and not freeze.
 The other nutritious and effective snack with a warming effect is an instant soup that you can bring with you in your thermos.
 As for the drinks, the best choice would be tea with condensed milk or hot cocoa.
+Also check out our article review of the best canned beer for hikers for more options.

 One of the most common mistakes among hikers during winter season is consumption of strong alcohol based on the misconception that spirits can protect you against freezing.
 On the contrary, the warming effect of these drinks is only temporarily and is quickly replaced by chill.